List of Pirates of the Caribbean characters: Philip Swift

 Philip Swift, portrayed by Sam Claflin, is a missionary who appears in On Stranger Tides.
 After he was captured by Blackbeard, Philip's life was spared thanks to Angelica's belief that her father's soul can be saved.
 Along the journey to find the Fountain of Youth, Philip meets a beautiful mermaid and names her Syrena.
 They develop a close bond.
 Acting as Syrena's protector, he risks his own life for the mermaid, eventually falling in love with her.
 Blackbeard needs to retrieve Syrena's tears for a ritual at the Fountain of Youth, but she refuses to cry.
 Blackbeard uses Philip's love for Syrena to trick her into crying.
 After retrieving the tear, Blackbeard and his men leave Syrena tied up to die, while trying to bind Philip and bring him to the Fountain of Youth.

 After being mortally wounded during the film's climactic battle, Philip returns to the Jungle Pools to free Syrena.
 Syrena returns to Philip, who begs Syrena for her forgiveness.
 She tells him that she can save his life, and kisses him; it is believed that a mermaid's kiss can save a man from drowning.
 Syrena pulls Philip under the water and swims away; his final fate is unknown.
-(Note: Both Philip and Syrena return alive and well in Terry Rossio's unproduced screenplay for Pirates of the Caribbean: Dead Men Tell No Tales (2017), although neither character returns in the fifth film.)
+Philip was going to appear in Dead Men Tell No Tales, as he appeared in the early draft by Terry Rossio.

 Syrena

 Syrena, portrayed by Àstrid Bergès-Frisbey, is a mermaid who appears in On Stranger Tides.
 She does not appear to be as hostile as the other mermaids.
 Following the battle at Whitecap Bay, she is captured by Blackbeard's crew, who need a mermaid's tear to activate the Fountain of Youth.
 When the glass tank Syrena is being carried in shatters, she changes to a human form, causing missionary Philip Swift to remove his shirt and cover her.
 Philip then carries her due to her inability to walk and names her in an attempt to make Blackbeard realize she is a person and not a creature.
 Philip and Syrena develop a strong bond.

 Syrena refuses to cry, even under the threat of torture.
 Blackbeard exploits her affection for Philip to obtain Syrena's tears of joy.
 Syrena is left to die, but a mortally wounded Philip returns to cut her loose.
 She gives the magical chalices necessary for the Fountain's ritual to Jack Sparrow, telling him not to waste her tear.
 Syrena returns to Philip, who begs Syrena for her forgiveness.
 She tells him that she can save his life, and kisses him; it is believed that a mermaid's kiss can save a man from drowning.
 Syrena pulls Philip under the water and swims away; her final fate is unknown.
+Syrena was going to appear in Dead Men Tell No Tales, as she appeared in the early draft by Terry Rossio.